Gas Research Programme

 Sponsors maintain an on-going dialogue with the staff including visits and presentations.

-If your company or organisation would like to discuss any aspect of the Gas Programme further, please do not hesitate to contact James Henderson or Jo Ilott.
+If your company or organisation would like to discuss any aspect of the Gas Programme further, please do not hesitate to contact Bill Farren-Price or Jo Ilott.

 The contents of the Programme publications are the authors’ sole responsibility.
 They do not necessarily represent the views of the sponsors, the Oxford Institute for Energy Studies or of any of its Members.